Tips for Starting a Pet Boutique

-If you have never worked in a retail pet sales environment it would be wise to find a part or full-time position with an established business to learn the ins and outs of the industry.
+If you've never worked in a retail pet sales environment it would be wise to find a part or full-time position with an established business to learn the industry.
 There is no substitute for hands-on experience.

 Before opening your pet boutique you must take into account various business and legal considerations.
 You should consult your accountant regarding the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company, or other entity.

 You have to determine whether you will offer your products online via a website or through a brick and mortar retail location.
-A web-based store has a much lower start-up cost.
-A retail store offers additional exposure and customer traffic, but will obviously involve added costs for rent, employee salaries, and insurance.
+A web-based store has a much lower startup cost.
+A retail store offers additional exposure and customer traffic, but it will involve added costs for rent, employee salaries, and insurance.
 Many boutiques offer both online and retail shopping options.

 Select Your Products